couchbase/cbft/DESIGN.md

 Status: DRAFT

-This design document focuses on the integration of cbft into Couchbase Server, with emphasis on clustering related features (rebalance, failover, etc.).
+This design document focuses on the integration of cbft into Couchbase Server; a.k.a. "cbftint".
+Extra emphasis in this document is given to the design of clustering related features (rebalance, failover, etc.).

 -------------------------------------------------
 # Links